 The game encourages you to torture the smaller demons, and taking out a larger one with a well placed axe swing or aerial combo can be incredibly satisfying, especially if you do it without taking a hit.

-Critical Dissonance: Critics have generally been very positive about the game, while numerous fans of the previous Devil May Cry games see DmC as a big middle finger at the classic continuity.
-The metacritic score says it all.
+Critics have generally been very positive about the game, while some fans of the previous Devil May Cry games did not like the changes made (particularly the characterization of Dante and Vergil) The metacritic score says it all.

 Barbas' Theme is amazing, and fits in perfectly with your boss battle against him.
 The 'news theme' starts as you're running into the television towards him, the heavier music plays when you're inside the 'live' news story, and the rest is playing while you're facing off against Barbas himself.

 Pretty much all the music Noisia and Combichrist did for the game is awesome, along with the latter's tracks from their previous albums, such as "Get Your Body Beat" and "Never Surrender".

 Darkness-Induced Audience Apathy: What upsets many of the old fans is that few of the characters do much to seem initially likeable.
 Though they reveal further depths of character as they go on (especially Dante, whose development as a character is essentially the story's primary arc), their first impressions make it harder to get invested in their doing so.

 Designated Hero: Both Dante and Vergil are questionable freedom fighters.
 Dante can come off as a brash Jerkass for mocking Mundus when he's mourning the death of his son and is more interested in killing demons than helping humans.
 Vergil views humans as lesser beings, doesn't care about Kat's well-being, and tried to enslave humanity just like Mundus.